mohsanjidh/Student-Score-Prediction/README.md

 🎓 B.Tech Computer Science Engineering

 - 🔗 GitHub: https://github.com/mohsanjidh
-- 💼 LinkedIn: *(Add your LinkedIn profile URL here)*
+- 💼 LinkedIn: *(Add your LinkedIn profile URL)*

 ---

-# ⭐ Support
+# ⭐ Repository Status

-If you found this repository helpful, consider giving it a ⭐ on GitHub.
+✅ **Day 7 / 14 Completed**

-Feedback and suggestions are always welcome.
+🚀 **Current Focus:** Building and training Machine Learning models using Linear Regression.

 ---

-## 📌 Repository Status
+## 🌟 Thank You

-**Current Progress:** ✅ Day 6 / 14 Completed
+Thank you for visiting this repository!

-**Next Milestone:** Data Visualization using Seaborn & Introduction to Machine Learning 🚀
+If you found this project useful, feel free to ⭐ the repository and follow my journey as I continue learning Artificial Intelligence and Machine Learning.